bitcointranscripts/bitcointranscripts/wasabi-research-club/checking-bitcoin-balances-privately.md

 **Max Hillebrand:** 01:37:06

-As far as I remember we do use pedersen commitments or generally speaking homomorphic encryption for the amount of the value of these credentials.
+As far as I remember we do use Pedersen commitments or generally speaking homomorphic encryption for the amount of the value of these credentials.

 **Samir Menon:** 01:37:15